filby89/spectre/README.md

 the ResNet50 emotion recognition model provided by [EMOCA](https://github.com/radekd91/emoca), the pretrained lipreading model and detected landmarks for the videos of the LRS3 dataset provided by [Visual_Speech_Recognition_for_Multiple_Languages](https://github.com/mpc001/Visual_Speech_Recognition_for_Multiple_Languages).

+Finally, you need to create a texture model using the repository [BFM_to_FLAME](https://github.com/TimoBolkart/BFM_to_FLAME#create-texture-model).
+Due to licencing reasons we are not allowed to share it to you.

-Finally, run the following command to train the model:
+Now, you can run the following command to train the model:

 ```bash
 python train.py --output_dir logs --landmark 50 --relative_landmark 20 --lipread 2 --expression 0.5 --epochs 6 --LRS3_path data/LRS3 --LRS3_landmarks_path data/LRS3_landmarks
 ```

+and then test it on the LRS3 dataset test set:

 ## Acknowledgements